platformsh/platformsh-docs/docs/src/define-routes/cache.md

 ## Debugging

 Platform.sh adds an `X-Platform-Cache` header to each request which show whether your request is a cache HIT, MISS or BYPASS.
-This can be useful when trying to determine whether it is your application, the HTTP cache, or another proxy or CDN which is not behaving as expected.
+This can be useful when trying to determine whether it is your application, the HTTP cache, or another proxy or CDN which isn't behaving as expected.

 If in doubt, disable the cache using `cache: false`.